theirishkiwi/gatsby-pickedorganic/src/pages/veg-boxes/small.md

 image: /img/og-image.jpg
 heading: Small box £10
 description: >-
     A small box contains about 7 items that will vary throughout the season Good for  2 people or one person who really loves their veg!
     Small box example - vibrant salad mix, spring onions, carrots, courgettes, tomatoes, kale mix, Aubergine and fresh herb mix.
 Plus a little wild flower posy.

     How often -weekly/biweekly

     Collection - from farm

     Delivery - where do we deliver.
 Within 6/7 miles?
 South & East Belfast, Ballygowan, carryduff, lisburn, dunmurray, finaghy etc

     Delivery charge £1.50, small charge just to cover costs.

     Where do you input address?

     Payment- Link to go cardless

     When do you deliver/ collect?
 Wednesday afternoon?
 Ask rostering ?
     As we have other commitments outside of the farm, we will have to keep our delivery/collection days  flexible.
 We will let you know 2 weeks in advance what day we will deliver.
 If this doesn’t suit,  just let us know and we will endeavor to find a Day that works best for you.

-Any extras or requests, add comment box below ?
+    Any extras or requests, add comment box below?
 intro:
   blurbs:
     - image: /img/small.png